Blog

 "Helping Artists Develop Their Sound & Brand"

-We are selective with our clients and the artists we choose to work with.
+We are selective with who we work with.

-Working with us an exclusive opportunity for artists that meet our standards.
+Working with Red Velvet Studios is an exclusive opportunity for artists who meet our standards of talent, professionalism, and potential.

-A demo is a rough recording of your vocals showing your idea for a song.
+A demo is a rough version of your song — a way to show your creative idea and potential.

 It should include: